Our English articles

 Vitamin B12 deficiency in children

 Recent studies have shown that a vitamin B deficiency in children occurs more often than previously assumed.
-A vitamin B12 deficiency in children often presents itself with non-specific symptoms such as developmental delays, a diverging growth curve, anorexia, irritability, neurological problems and weakness.. read more
+Often presenting itself with non-specific symptoms such as developmental delays, a diverging growth curve, anorexia, irritability, neurological problems and weakness..

 Neuropsychiatric symptoms of B12 deficiency: not just in the elderly and often without anaemia